To start, a quick quiz (keep reading for answers):

 “We are taking these actions not in some distant future, but now, because we know that it is now or never.”

 Environmental conditions in the United States began to slowly improve.
 Which is not to say there wasn’t strong political opposition and major lingering problems, But for a time — stretching through the Ford and Carter administrations — the pursuit of environmentalism maintained a strong bipartisan support.
-In the last year of his presidency, Carter even installed solar panels on the roof of White House to promote renewable energy initiatives.
+In the last year of his presidency, Carter even installed solar panels on the roof of the White House to promote renewable energy initiatives.

 Green honeymoon ends

 The economic slowdown in the late 1970s swept in a tide of political change.
 In 1981, a year into his first term as president, Ronald Reagan appointed two aggressive defenders of industry to head the EPA and the Department of the Interior.
-As part of the “Reagan Revolution,” the Administration moved rapidly to slash federal budgets, cutting the EPA’s funding by nearly half.
+As part of the “Reagan Revolution,” the administration moved rapidly to slash federal budgets, cutting the EPA’s funding by nearly half.
 Environmental enforcement was weakened considerably, as large swaths of public land were opened up for mining, drilling, grazing and other private uses.
 In a famous symbolic act, the solar panels on the White House roof were dismantled during his second term.

 But the anti-regulatory sentiment established during Reagan’s presidency took root.
 Efforts to strengthen the nation’s environmental protection laws grew increasingly partisan, a trend that continues today.
 The stream of regulatory measures approved by Nixon four decades ago would have scant chance of passing today’s Congress.